dfmore/40th-birthday-party-grove/CHECKLIST.md

 ## 🔲 Before Sharing with Guests

 - [ ] Add individual host photos (currently placeholders)
-- [ ] Update host names in "The Architects" section
+- [ ] Update host names in "The Ringleaders" section
   - Line 58: Change "The Birthday Boy" to actual name
   - Line 65: Change "The Other One" to actual name
 - [ ] Verify event details are correct: